ziutek/mymysql/README.md

 		fmt.Println()
 	}

-GetRow method allocates new chunk of memory for every received row.
-If you reads hundreds of rows you should rather choose ScanRow method:
+GetRow method allocates a new chunk of memory for every received row.
+If your query returns hundreds of rows you should rather choose ScanRow method to avoid
+unnecessary:

 	// Print all rows
 	row := res.MakeRow()